ahmedshaban022/chapter-one-todo-list/README.md

 1. Tap **"Clear All"** in the header (visible when todos exist)
 2. Confirm the action

+### Switching Themes

+1. Tap the **theme toggle button** (🌙/☀️) in the header
+2. The app will instantly switch between light and dark modes
+3. Your theme preference is automatically saved

 ## 🛠️ Technologies Used

 - **[React Native](https://reactnative.dev/)** - Mobile framework